princeestoque/ECE2112-Exploratory-Data-Analysis/README.md

 ## :star2: Insights
 Here are the specific insights I gained from the EDA:
 - Popularity Trends
-  - The dataset contains 953 rows and 24 columns, with a mix of textual, integer, and missing data.
+  - The dataset contains 953 rows and 24 columns, with a mix of object, integer.
   - The mean stream count is 514,137,424, with a median of 290,530,915 and a standard deviation of 566,856,949.
   - There is a growing trend of artist collaborations over the years, with a peak in recent decades.
 This suggests a shift towards more collaborative music projects.
   - The top 5 most streamed tracks are "Blinding Lights", "Shape of You", "Someone You Loved", "Dance Monkey", and "Sunflower - Spider-Man: Into the Spider-Verse".